‘Facilitating buyers and sellers’ at this year’s Renewable Procurement & Revenue Summit

 Or continue reading this article for free

 Entering its fourth year, and organised by Solar Media, part of Informa Markets, RPR Europe is evolving into a unique platform for large energy buyers and PPA originators to meet, negotiate, and close transformative clean energy deals.
-From corporate offtakers and independent power producers (IPPs) to traders, utilities, investors, banks and policy experts.
+Attendees range from corporate offtakers and independent power producers (IPPs) to traders, utilities, investors, banks and policy experts.

 Power purchase agreements (PPAs), in particular, have become a cornerstone of both the financial and energy sectors, and this year’s summit features a two-day agenda filled with market intelligence and dedicated face-to-face networking focused on 13 EU geographies and originating renewable energy PPAs.